sculpture / installation

 The underlying patterns of the material and emotional fabric we weave through become recurring themes in my work.
 I am searching for the nexus between scientific research and the sensation of wonder to create meeting places between the cerebral and sentimental.
 The work Orbital is drawing on the cyclical pattern of a scale far beyond everyday contemplation, one that is affecting life on very elemental levels.
 The sacred nature and quiet celebration of the moon’s cyclical patterns and gravitational impact on the matter of the world around us becomes a central phenomenon of this work.

-(ideally watched on a large screen/ fullscreen with a soundsystem that can accomodate lots of bass. turn up the sound for a visceral experience!)
+(ideally watched on a large screen/ fullscreen with a sound system that can accommodate lots of bass. turn up the sound for a visceral experience!)

 Zephyr